dejacode/ABOUTspec/about_spec.rst

 CVS, etc. Accurate addressing of a file or directory revision in each tool in a uniform way may not be possible.
 Some tools may require access control via user/password or certificate and this information should not be stored in an ABOUT file.
-This extension defines the "vcs_" field extension prefix and a few common fields to handle the diversity of ways that VCS tools reference files and directories under version control:
+These fields allow handle the diversity of ways that VCS tools reference files and directories under version control:

 -   vcs_tool: VCS tool such as git, svn, cvs, etc.
 -   vcs_repository: A repository URL or identifier to point to a